Calabi-Yau locally conformally K\"ahler manifolds: Calabi--Yau locally conformally K ahler manifolds

 where $\Delta$ is the Laplacian $dd^*+d^*d$, and $\Na^*$ is the $L^2$-dual of $\Na$, see e.g. \cite[Corollary 21]{peter}.
-Using that $\omega$ is Gauduchon and specializing this formula for the Lee form $\theta$ and integrating against it we obtain
+Since $\omega$ is Gauduchon and lcK, $\Delta\theta=0$.
+Hence, specializing this formula for the Lee form $\theta$ and integrating against it we obtain

 However, by \eqref{Ricci}, we get

 and replacing it into \eqref{bochner}, we have

 Finally, combined with \eqref{simplified}, we obtain